 An in-depth review of fate and transport models in open and ice-covered water by Afenyo et al. (2016) expanded reviews done by Spaulding (1988), Reed et al. (1999) and Fingas and Hollebone (2003).
 Afenyo et al. (2016) identified multiple research needs specific to ice-covered waters to improve oil spill trajectory and fate models.
 Wilkinson et al. (2017) suggested models be parameterized with values specific to ice-covered waters such that model output uncertainty is greatly reduced.
 Arctic oil spill response models must also quantify the uncertainty of their outputs to better guide decision-making.
-Furthermore, in a crisis response, modeling must be done in the relatively short time scale, aligned to rapid decision-making windows that are dictated by emergency oil spill response, while addressing the unique complications of ice, adverse weather, international waters, and lack of response equipment.
+Furthermore, in a crisis response, modeling must be done in the relatively short time scale, aligned to rapid decision-making windows that are dictated by emergency oil spill response, while addressing the unique complications of ice, adverse weather, international waters, and lack of response equipment

-Methodology:
+The project team has comprehensively sought to identify the: current state-of-the-art Arctic maritime oil spill response modeling, potential integration of these models, and specific needs to be addressed to obtain models that will be functional and effective in the response time scale to advance the FOSC’s decision making during an incident and improve the experience gained from exercises and drills.

+The investigators formed a core group of multi-disciplined experts who examined the limitations of current spill modeling for the Arctic and structured a workshop to establish a comprehensive campaign formation of Working Groups related to establish improved understandings in specific response model components/criteria determined for future modeling.
+The findings from these groups will be used to draft sections of the Knowledge Product that will be developed and integrated into the final Knowledge Product.

+The investigators have successfully collaborated with Arctic-oriented maritime spill response modeling communities as well as responder perspectives from both USCG and Alaska Department of Environmental Conservation.
+In addition, researchers have examined potential Arctic spill scenarios (well blowout under ice, pipeline spill under landfast ice, and a large vessel spill of combinations of oil in the shoulder season) and answered questions related to: responder needs that can be addressed by modeling, limitations of ice in response modeling, observational gaps, and potential updates needed for existing algorithms and process understanding.
+Working groups are now underway in advancing understanding of oil-in-ice interactions, new and existing technologies for filling data gaps for modeling, and how to improve visualization and uncertainty when communicating model results.

+Methodology.

-The objective of this project is to identify the: current state-of-the-art Arctic maritime oil spill response modeling, potential integration of these models, and specific needs to be addressed to obtain models that will be functional and effective in the response time scale to advance the FOSC’s decision making during an incident and improve the experience gained from exercises and drills.
+Guided by a research management team with exceptional professional standing in the community of oil spill response, The objective of this project is to identify the: current state-of-the-art Arctic maritime oil spill response modeling, potential integration of these models, and specific needs to be addressed to obtain models that will be functional and effective in the response time scale to advance the FOSC’s decision making during an incident and improve the experience gained from exercises and drills.
 The focus will be on making models that consider the complications unique to the Arctic (e.g., ice, adverse weather, international waters, and lack of response equipment) that make response modeling particularly challenging.
-Accordingly, the project consists of 6 phases discussed below.
+Accordingly, the project consists of 6 phases.
+The last two (discussed below) will occur in Program Year 7.

-Phase 1: Formation of Project Core Advisory Team.
-Project team accomplished this task in ADAC Program Year 5.

-Phase 2: Meeting of the Core Team and Key Agency Stakeholders to Determine the Needs of/Questions Addressed by Response Models to Facilitate FOSC Decision Making During Arctic Oil Spill Response.
-Project team accomplished this task in ADAC Program Year 5.

-Phase 3: A Three-Day Workshop on Arctic Maritime Spill Response Modeling.
-Project team accomplished this task in ADAC Program Year 6.

-Phase 4: Working Groups on Specific Response Model Components/Criteria (Draft of Knowledge Product Sections).
-Project team accomplished this task in ADAC Program Year 6.

-Phase 5: Two-Day Workshop to Review Working Group Drafts and Integrate Feedback into Knowledge Product.
-Project team will accomplish this task in ADAC Program Year 7.
+Phase 5: Conduct a Two-Day Workshop to Review Working Group Drafts and Integrate Feedback into an Initial Knowledge Product.

-Phase 6: Completion of Knowledge Product.
-Project team will accomplish this task in ADAC Program Year 7.
+Phase 6: Complete Knowledge Product.